 Penalties can include jail time, fines, and a suspended or revoked license.
 If the offending driver is caught, they could face criminal proceedings.
 If so, we could use the driver’s criminal case to prove your hit-and-run accident occurred and support your request for compensation.

-Drivers have a duty to remain at the accident scene and:
+Drivers must remain at the accident scene and:

 - Provide their name, address, and vehicle registration number to the other driver